This custom-designed font family, Alibaba Sans, will help partners and customers power on-brand designs.

 The Studio team

-Tom Rickner is the director of Monotype Studio Design, and his career in type spans more than three decades.
+Tom Rickner is a Creative Type Director with a career in type that spans more than three decades.
 During that time, he has mastered nearly every aspect of type design and font production, from his earliest days editing bitmaps, to designing some of the very first Multiple Master fonts for Adobe and TrueType GX Variations fonts for the Font Bureau and Apple.

 Jelle Bosma is a Senior Type Designer for Monotype.
 He joined the company in 1992 as the leader of the TrueType team, and since then, his role has evolved and influenced many aspects of the ever-changing type landscape.